lpenguin/harlowe/README.md

 #####HTML/CSS

+ * The default Harlowe colour scheme is now white text on black, in keeping with SugarCube and Sugarcane, rather than black text on white.
+The light colour scheme can be reinstated by putting `(enchant: ?page, (text-colour:black)+(background:white))` in a passage with the `header` tag.
  * Fixed a bug where the "Story stylesheet" `<style>` element was attached between `<head>` and `<body>`.
 This should have had no obvious effects in any browser, but was untidy anyway.
  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins, and increased the line-height slightly.
  * Altered the CSS of `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` and `<h6>` elements to have a slightly lower margin-top.